-1. Approval of the Minutes of the A Stockholders held on May 29, 2019Yes No Ab the 5.
+1. Approval of the Minutes of the A Stockholders held on May 29, 2019 Yes Ab 5.
 Ratification of the acts of the Board of Directors and its committees, officers and management.
-Yes No Abstain Approval of the financial stateme Yes No Ab Belection of Board of Directors. ling year.
-6. At his/her discretion, the proxy named above is authorized to vote upon such other matters as may properly come during the meeting.
-Election of Board of Directors.
-James L. Go Lance Y. Gokongwei Patrick Henry C. Go Johnson Robert G. Go, Jr. Irwin C. Lee Yes No the meetingYesNoAbstain PRINTED NAME OF STOCKHOLDER Independent Directors 6.
-Wilfrido E. Sanchez 7.
-Cesar V. Purisima SIGNATURE OF STOCKHOLDER / AUTHORIZED SIGNATORY 4.
-Appointment of SyCip Gorres Veauditor.
-Yes No Ab - ternal ADDRESS OF STOCKHOLDER CONTACT TELEPHONE NUMBER -----------------------------------
+YesNoAbstain 2.
+Approval of the financial statemeYesNoAb 6.
+At his/her discretion, the proxy named above is authorized to vote upon such other matters as may properly come during 3.
+Election of Board of Directors. the meeting.
+Yes No Abst 1.
+James L. Go 2.
+Lance Y. Gokongwei 3.
+Patrick Henry C. Go 4.
+Johnson Robert G. Go, Jr. 5.
+Irwin C. Lee PRINTED NAME OF STOCKHOLDER Independent Directors 6.
+Wilfrido E. Sanchez SIGNATURE OF STOCKHOLDER / 7.
+Cesar V. Purisima AUTHORIZED SIGNATORY 4.
+Appointment of SyCip Gorres Ve auditor. - ADDRESS OF STOCKHOLDER YesNoAb stain CONTACT TELEPHONE NUMBER DATE